 The good news is that a Christening service is free.
 There may be costs for your family party afterwards, for gifts, or for christening robes, but the church service is free.

 You can have your baby or child Christened at your local parish church and it is usually held as part of the main Sunday service.
 If you want to have the christening at a different church, for example, where you grew up or where you were married, you will need to talk to the vicar at that church.

 If you don’t live in East Cowes or Whippingham we would always suggest you contact your local Church first.

 You can find your local Church of England parish at www.achurchnearyou.com

 - Can we arrange a Christening at a separate time to the Sunday service?

-Baptisms are usually held during the All Age Service.
-If there are very good reasons why this time is not suitable please contact the vicar as we may be able to make exceptions on occasion.
+If there are very good reasons why this is preferred please contact the vicar as we may be able to make exceptions on occasion.

 - How do I arrange a Christening?

 You can have your baby or child Christened at any age.
 There is no upper age limit, but after about the age of seven your child may be able to make the promises for themselves.

 At your baby’s Christening, water will be blessed and poured on the baby’s head – this is the baptism of your baby (the word ‘baptism’ means ‘to be immersed in water’).
 The baby will be signed with the cross.
 A candle will be given.
 Godparents and parents will make promises on behalf of the baby, and prayers will be offered for the baby and the family.